Tolling on WestConnex

 All tolls are calculated using a 'flagfall' of $1.32 and then $0.49 per kilometre.
 All amounts are in 2019 dollars.
 Maximum capped toll for entire WestConnex = $9.30. *For passenger vehicles only. **Future toll price was updated in 2018 following the finalisation of the Project Deed for this stage of the WestConnex motorway.

 After tolling starts, indexation of prices will be consistent for all WestConnex projects.
-There will be a maximum increase of four per cent or the consumer price index (CPI) per annum – whichever is greater – until 2040.
+There will be an increase of four per cent or the consumer price index (CPI) per annum – whichever is greater – until 2040.
 After that, CPI will apply.

 |Toll per km||$0.49|